 Carolyn Dahlgren drafted a letter to be sent to homeowners who are thought to have an illegal ADU on their properties (Bartholow and Schaefer) (attached).

-A major concern of illegal ADU’s is water/sewer and count issues.
-The water court count may be compromised due to ADU’s.
+A major concern of illegal ADU’s is water/sewer, i.e., “unit” count issues.
+The water court decree may be compromised due to ADU’s.

 License: HOA and private owners of 4 southern lots

-Carolyn Dahlgren drafted a letter to be distributed to lot owners 39/40-44 (attached).
-The license is consistent with the covenants.
+Carolyn Dahlgren drafted a letter to be distributed to lot owners 40-44 (attached).
+She will make sure the license is consistent with the covenants.

 Assignment: Carolyn will send the draft letter to Mimi and Tim Trombatore for them to send to their attorney for review and Carolyn will also send the letter to Jeff Conklin for review.

 Letter re: License HOA and Someday Ranch